Stem cell discovery could aid search for how stomach cancer begins

 represent an interesting subset, given their location in the stomach

-and their response to inflammation."
-The Gumucio lab is working with
+and their response to inflammation.

 additional new markers to find other stem-like cells in the stomach.